 Issaquah, Wa 98027

 photo: Eastside Baby Corner

 Did you know food stamps don’t cover diapers?
-Westside Baby provides diapers, clothing and other critical items to children and families throughout King County (in 2015, they served 31,000 children).
-Participate in Westside Baby’s 2016 Joy Drive and help keep more than 2,800 kids safe, warm and dry this holiday season.
+Westside Baby provides diapers, clothing and other critical items to children and families throughout King County (in 2016, they served 38,000 children with three million in items).
+Participate in Westside Baby’s 2017 Joy Drive and help keep more than 2,800 kids safe, warm and dry this holiday season.
 And consider helping out a new baby by adding a box of new diapers and wipes to your donation.

 Seattle, Wa 98146

 View the full list of drop sites here.